marcurdy/dfir-toolset/ToolsOfTheGame.md

 # dfir-toolset
-I'm a long time UNIX administrator with a newfound shift into the DFIR world.
-I'm absorbing whatever I can to help collect, sort, and make order out of the InfoSec ecosystem.
-I plan to house my experience with opensource tools with an emphasis on Linux (WINE as needed) as the host OS.
+I'm a long time UNIX administrator with a newfound shift into DF.
+I'm collecting, sorting, and making order out of the available tools.
+I'm housing my experience with opensource tools with an emphasis on Linux (WINE as needed) as the client host.
 Much of this comes from Remnux and SIFT.
 A few come from Kali.
 Others are lone wolves from GIT.
 I am working to eliminate the noise caused by orphaned, redundant, or superceded all-in-one software.  e.g. Using Cuckoo or an online sandboxing service vs performing manual behavioral analysis.

-In addition to tools, I'll include scripts that I've developed or incorporated from my work on forensic challenges.

 **Distributions for Security tools**
 * Security Onion